1. GastroCloud

 4. October

-Stent in stent in stent for a huge postoperative gastro-pleural fistula – an endoscopic challange ?
+Stent in stent in stent for a huge postoperative gastro-pleural fistula – an endoscopic challenge ?

 Robert Godeanu1